patw47/deploy-impact-23-shift-3/README.md

 # Roadmap

-The future developments that we would like to implement :
+After finishing prioritized Use Cases, here are the future developments that we would like to implement :
 - More information for companies : Promote more inclusive recruitment, encourage diversity and provide tips to help companies move in this direction.
 Implement some documentation suggesting good recruitement practices for companies.
 For instance : Writing inclusive job offers with neutral language, offer flexibility at the workplace. avoid stressful recruiting process for neurodivergent individuals etc..

 - Allow matching with more under-represented groups: We want to enable people with disabilities or neurodivergences to access job opportunities.
 The website will be adapted to comply with web accessibility standards such as WCAG (Web Content Accessibility Guidelines).